 If conditions are met, entrepreneurs are permitted to apply an arbitrary depreciation scheme.
 In contrast to a regular scheme, a higher or lower depreciation rate may be selected annually depending on which would be the most suitable at the time.

 Arbitrary depreciation is available to, among others, investments in business assets that are in the interest of the protection of the Dutch environment and that meet certain requirements.
-In addition, in 2023 it is possible to depreciate at random up to 50 per cent of the production costs of certain assets.
-Depreciation at random is possible if the purchase obligation is entered into in 2023 or if the production costs were incurred in 2023.
-For more details, refer to the paragraph 'Depreciation' under Corporate income tax.
+For more details, refer to the paragraph ‘Depreciation’ under corporate income tax, page 29.

 A company incorporated under Dutch law or a foreign company tax resident in the Netherlands is required to file a corporate income tax (CIT) return annually.